Arkham Oracle Tube Preamp Review

 By the way, I used a Sadowsky Jazz (60's position), Sadowsky Modern, Xotic XB-2 (humbuckers), and Pedulla Pentabuzz fretless for my testing.
 This combination of basses allowed me to experience the Oracle with higher output basses with preamps, passive signals, and also fretless.
 You might wonder whether a device like the Oracle is overkill when used with a bass with on-board preamp.
-Well, at risk of my readers not reading any more of this review, I will say absolutely yes.
+Well, at risk of my readers not reading any more of this review, I will say absolutely not.

 If you're still with me it's worth noting the HPF switch.
 Arkham says flipping the HPF on (up) moves -3dB point from 30Hz to 100Hz.
 It's a gentle roll-off (-6dB/octave), used in conjunction with the Bass control and boost switches to shape your low-end tone.
 That it does.
 You definitely feel the reduction of boom and low end.
 But this might be exactly what you need in some situations such as boomy rooms or recording scenarios.

 Use the gain dial to add some grit, but if you want overdrive flexibility look elsewhere.
 That is not what the Oracle is all about.
 It will deliver that "on the verge" of breakup feel we so often talk about but it doesn't deliver flat out distortion or overdrive.
 That's fine by me because that's not why I like the Oracle.
 I just want that spacial, lush sound that you associate with tube preamps.